WindVChen/Push-and-Pull-Network/README.md

 ![GitHub stars](https://badgen.net/github/stars/windvchen/push-and-pull-networks)
 [![](https://img.shields.io/apm/l/vim-mode)](#License)

+## Share us a :star: if this repo does help

 The official implementation of "Contrastive Learning for Fine-grained Ship Classification in Remote Sensing Images".

-Share us a :star: if this repo does help.

 If you encounter any question, please feel free to contact us.
 You can create an issue or just send email to me windvchen@gmail.com.
 Also welcome for any idea exchange and discussion.